 Milk Based Coffee Drinks

-It is very similar to the cappuccino but doesn’t have the foam or chocolate.
-To make this, you need 1 sot of espresso and 4 ounces of steamed milk.
+It is very similar to the cappuccino but doesn’t have foam or chocolate.
+To make this, you need 1 shot of espresso and 4 ounces of steamed milk.

-Its espresso and steamed milk but is different from a cappuccino because it has more milk.
+Its espresso and steamed milk but are different from a cappuccino because it has more milk.

 Find out about a Turmeric Latte’s benefits here and how to make one!

 Originally from Italy, this is a strong coffee shot with just a dash of milk.
 You take one shot of espresso and add 1 to 2 teaspoons of steamed milk.
 Flavoring syrups can be added.

 This drink is a double shot of espresso with a dash of milk.
 This is a taller version of the regular one.
 You will need 2 shots of espresso and 2 to 4 teaspoons of steamed milk.

 This means stained milk.
 So, you take a glass of milk and “stain” it by pouring espresso over it.
 It’s usually served in a tall glass and you can see the layers of foam on top, espresso in the center, and milk at the bottom.